 Cottage cheese is another feta alternative that has a drastic cut on fat and sodium content.
 It is indeed a healthier substitute for feta cheese.
 However, cottage cheese still possesses the equivalent protein amount to its counterpart.

-The ingredient offers the exact same crumble texture as feta but with a richer and milder flavor.
-And it pairs perfectly with meat, burgers, pasta, salads, pizza, lasagna, and other desserts.
+While cottage cheese has a milder taste, it offers the exact same crumble texture as feta.
+And this cheese pairs perfectly with meat, burgers, pasta, salads, pizza, lasagna, and other desserts.
 You can add a little salt to the cottage cheese to make up for its mild taste.

 Option 12: Panela Cheese